VirgilBB/dcrpulse/README.md

 ## Security Note

-⚠️ **Important**: The default RPC password is for demonstration only.
-Please change it in `deploy.yaml` before deploying to production.
+⚠️ **Important**: The dashboard itself has no password protection and is publicly accessible via the ingress URL.
+The RPC password (`decredpass`) is used for internal communication between the dashboard and `dcrd` node.
+For production deployments, change the RPC password in `deploy.yaml` to secure the internal RPC connection.

 ## Need Help?